Outreach and Engagement

 The year saw major progress in data accessibility, capacity‑building and regional engagement through a curated calendar of events in addition to staff contributions to journal articles, policy submissions, roundtables and the development of the CEVAW Handbook to be launched in 2026.

 Hosted by CEVAW and the Australian Institute of International Affairs (Vic) more than 200 people attended this conference, the first of its kind in the region.
-As a catalyst to change Conflict-Related Sexual Violence (CRSV), the conference launched a collective Statement of Action to turn dialogue into action.
-The conference's impact is already tangible inspiring workshops and a CRSV Network to keep Indo-Pacific researchers, practitioners and policymakers connected.
+As a catalyst to address Conflict-Related Sexual Violence (CRSV) especially in the Indo-Pacific region, the conference launched a collective Statement of Action to turn dialogue into action.
+The conference's impact is already tangible inspiring workshops and a CRSV Network for Indo-Pacific researchers, practitioners and policymakers to advance further actions.

 2–3 March 2025